Carve-Out Adjustments as a Pricing and Discount Mechanism

 Option (A) represents the cleanest economic interpretation of carve-out adjustments in multi-POB contracts.
 It recognizes that:

-Under this model, carve-outs are not anomalies to be fixed, but expected outcomes of bundled pricing strategies.
-Oracle RMCS implements this approach by embedding carve-out logic directly into its allocation and revenue consumption framework, ensuring that financial statements reflect the true economics of the customer contract at all times.
+Under this model, carve-outs are not anomalies to be corrected, but expected outcomes of bundled pricing strategies.
+Oracle RMCS embeds this logic directly into its allocation and revenue consumption framework, ensuring that financial statements consistently reflect the true economics of the customer contract.

-In short, Option (A) is discount accounting—whether labeled as such or not.
+In short: Option (A) is discount accounting—whether explicitly labeled or not.